ShortGPT: Layers in Large Language Models are More Redundant Than You Expect: Introduction

 \section{Introduction}

 The field of large language models (LLMs) has witnessed rapid development recently, with LLMs achieving impressive performance across various domains.
-Guided by the scaling laws identified in prior work \citep{kaplan2020scaling,hoffmann2022training}, current LLM research has tended to increase model parameters consistently to boost performance.
-However, the resulting massive models containing billions or even trillions of parameters pose stringent hardware requirements, hindering their practical deployment and use.
+Guided by the scaling laws identified in prior work \citep{kaplan2020scaling,hoffmann2022training}, current LLM research tend to increase model parameters to boost performance.
+As a result, modern LLMs, which can comprise billions to trillions of parameters, require significant hardware resources for deployment, creating substantial barriers to their practical use.

-To alleviate the demanding hardware requirements for deploying massive trained models, many researchers have focused on model compression techniques \citep{zhu2023survey} that reduce the inference cost.
-Model compression methods can be broadly categorized into two categories: quantization \citep{liu2021post,gholami2022survey,dettmers2022llm,dettmers2024qlora} and pruning \citep{lecun1989optimal,han2015learning}.
-Quantization methods quantize the weights and activations to lower precision.
-However, the acceleration benefits of quantization are dependent on hardware support and sometimes require additional fine-tuning to maintain good performance.
-In contrast, pruning methods remove redundant model parameters to reduce the overall parameter count.
-Pruning can be directly applied to a trained model without retraining and is generally more hardware-friendly than quantization approaches.

-While recently there has been significant progress in large language model compression methods based on model pruning, existing methods are often designed to be relatively complex.
-Some require the use of gradient information \citep{zhang2023pruning} or only focus on compression in width \citep{ashkboos2024slicegpt}, rendering them overly sophisticated for practical applications.
-Therefore, there is a need to explore simple and efficient model pruning approaches tailored specifically for large language models.

-Identifying effective model pruning techniques necessitates studying model redundancy \citep{huang2021new, dalvi2020analyzing}.
-Previous research on model redundancy has typically focused on relatively smaller models, such as convolutional neural networks (CNNs) or small-sized Transformers.
-For model pruning in LLMs, most previous works have concentrated on tensor-wise redundancy analysis, investigating the redundancy within each parameter tensor.
-However, a key finding in this paper is that LLMs exhibit significant redundancy at the layer level, enabling the simple removal of entire layers without substantially impacting downstream task performance.
-For instance, when deleting the last 10 layers (25\% of the total 40 layers) from the LLaMA 2-13B model, the results on the MMLU benchmark \citep{hendrycks2020measuring} only drop from 55.0 to 52.2 (a 95\% retention).
-Furthermore, by removing the last 22 layers (55\% of the total 40 layers), resulting in a 5.6 billion parameter model, we can still obtain a score of 47.2 on MMLU without any fine-tuning, even outperforming the LLaMA 2-7B model.

-In this paper, we propose to analyze the layer-wise redundancy through the lens of Block Influence (BI), which measures the hidden states transformations during the modeling process of LLMs.
-We find BI is a more relevant indicator of the layer's importance in LLMs, and we can perform model pruning by simply deleting redundant layers with BI.
-This straightforward act of removing specific layers significantly outperforms previous more complex pruning methods.
-Our findings highlight substantial redundancy in current LLM architectures and shed light on opportunities for more efficient LLM training in the future.